 What is thermal printing?

 Thermal printing is a method of perfectly transferring a drawn or printed image onto a stencil through the use of heat.
-After your thermal paper and image run through a thermal printer, you’ll have an exact replica of your image on a new piece of paper, except its lines will be made of carbon printer ink instead of computer ink.
+After your thermal paper transfer paper and image run through a thermal printer, you’ll have an exact replica of your image on a new piece of paper, except its lines will be made of carbon printer ink instead of computer ink.
 It is then ready to be applied to skin.

 Why is thermal printing important?